Frequently Asked Questions

 Do I have to report all colleges I have attended when I complete an application?
 Yes.

 How do I get my Oakton transcript sent to another college or university?
 Complete a Transcript Request Form or send a letter to the Enrollment Center.
-Be sure to include your full name, the address where the transcript is to be sent and your signature.
-You also can submit the request by fax to 847.635.1706.
-Each transcript copy costs $3.
+Be sure to include your full name, social security number or student ID number, the address where the transcript is to be sent and your signature.
+Each transcript copy costs $10.

 How do I know if a course will transfer to another college?
 The college you are transferring to makes that decision; however, some agreements have been made to assist students in planning.
 The Illinois Articulation Initiative (IAI) guarantees that courses satisfying the General Education Core Curriculum will transfer from Oakton to more than 96 participating colleges in the state.
 To provide further help in the transfer planning process, Advising Services staff have developed transfer guides and maintain information about transferring Oakton courses to other institutions.